corybill/preconditions/README.md

 This Preconditions library will assist you in doing just that by immediately throwing an Error if any of your invariants fail.</p>

+###High Level Info
+There are three functions that are exposed from the library.
+1. instance() - Create a testing suite around a single object and run a single or multiple tests one the same object.
+2. constructor() - Get the constructor function so you can extend the Preconditions library (see below for example).
+3. singleton() - Get a singleton to verify a single value.

 ###Install
 <pre>
     <code>